pnnl/tesp/doc/Installing_Building_TESP.rst

    ./tesp.sh trevorhardy trevor.hardy@pnnl.gov

+**Important note:** we've seen some trouble with TESP building and/or running correctly in conda virtual environments, even the base virtual environment.
+For this reason, we recommend that all conda environments be deactivated before installing TESP (``conda deactivate``).
+TESP sets up its own virtual environment ("GRID") using the Python "venv" library that is activated with the ``source tesp.env`` command.
+Any additional software or Python libraries you may want to install can be done after activating this TESP-specific library.

 Running this script will kick off a process where all latest pre-requisite Linux packages are installed, then the Python environment is setup with the required packages installed, and after that the repositories are cloned locally and compiled one-by-one.
 Depending on the computing resources available and network bandwidth, this process will generally take a few hours.
-Due to this length of time, `sudo` credentials will likely expire at one or more points in the build process and will need to be re-entered.
+Due to this length of time, ``sudo`` credentials will likely expire at one or more points in the build process and will need to be re-entered.

-After getting TESP software installed and the executables built, the TESP installation will have created a `grid` directory on the same directory level as the `tesp.sh` script.
-All installed files are within the `grid` folder.
+After getting TESP software installed and the executables built, the TESP installation will have created a "grid" directory on the same directory level as the "tesp.sh" script.
+All installed files are within the "grid" folder.

 Setting Up TESP Environment
 ---------------------------
 Prior to running any of the included examples, we need to be sure to set up the compute environment so that the TESP software can be found by the system.
-The `tesp.env` file is located at `grid/tesp/tesp.env` and it contains all the environment configuration.
+The "tesp.env" file is located at ``grid/tesp/tesp.env`` and it contains all the environment configuration.

 .. code-block:: shell-session